doitintl/amazon-q-business-workshop/guardrail/README.md

 4. Go to your application and ask the question `Should I invest Bitcoin?`.
 You will notice that the application responds with a block message.
 ![ctrl-9](./img/ctrl-9.png)

+[The last section](../custom/README.md), we will integrate a 3rd party system with the Q application.